 Material strenght is determined by looking at a combination of elements including the base fibers and the weave.
 The tighter the weave is, the more durable the fabric will be.
 The coating is just to create a smooth surface for printing purposes or to clean easily afterwards.
 The weight of fabrics as such indicates … nothing..
 A good design will help the strong fabric to survive storms with heavy rainfall and winds

 If the fabric is not treated, it is very likely that your inflatable will suffer fading very fast.
 Ask for material that contains a UV coating to prevent color fading under normal conditions .. the coating will slow down the fading process but after 5 years on a roof outdoor the inflatable will have faded gradually.
 Certain colors like red for example are more sensitive to fading than others … Not only direct sunlight but even the sun’s reflection on the moon can make your inflatable fade..

 With all the advances in inflatables today, we still have not found a way to allow inflatables “to live forever.”
 Check into the warranty offered by the manufacturer.
 This will give you a good idea of the lifespan of your creation but minimum 2 years of intensive use is the standard in the European Union.

 Knowing all you can about your inflatable will help you get the most benefit and use from it for years to come.
-Knowing what makes for an outstanding inflatable will also let you judge whether the inflatable product you have been quoted for is really a deal after all.
+Knowing what makes an outstanding inflatable will also let you judge whether the inflatable product you have been quoted for is really a deal after all.